mischievouslabs/mischievouslabs.github.io/public/assets/docs/support/live-compile-remote.md

 ## Overview

-**MLLiveCompileRemote** is an Unreal Engine editor plugin that exposes an HTTP server on localhost, allowing you to trigger Live Coding compilations from the command line.
+**Mischievous Labs - Live Compile Remote** is an Unreal Engine editor plugin that exposes an HTTP server on localhost, allowing you to trigger Live Coding compilations from the command line.
 Instead of switching to the Unreal Editor and pressing `Ctrl+Alt+F11`, you compile directly from your terminal, IDE, or automation scripts.

 This is useful when you: